A few words about the Superego.

 The making of episode 1 of Superego wasn’t too far off from the old days.
 It was recorded and edited on a Roland 8 track and uploaded in full analog glory.
 After we settled on the name Superego and the format of psychological case studies, we began pressing the little red button and improvising stupid characters.
 With the exception of some of the music segments, all of the Superego sessions are improvised and edited down to a tidy 3-5 minutes. — He’s not totally deformed, he just kinda has a walnut face.

 When Mark McConville coincidentally wound up on the first few episodes, we made it a rule to include him on every show.
 Since then, he hasn’t missed an episode and joined us as a permanent member of the group for season 2.
 In 2008, we also started dabbling in video ‘Supershorts.’
-Jeff Crocker came on board as our production genius, and though he sometimes shits the bed, we decided to keep him.
-Since then, we’ve been featured on the iTunes main podcast page, gained some sponsors, and over half a million downloads. — Maybe not a walnut exactly, but like one of those dolls that’s made from women’s nylons and stuffed with cotton.
+Jeff Crocker came on board as our production genius and we decided to keep him.
+Since then, we’ve been featured on the iTunes main podcast page, performed at numerous festivals across the country, partnered with AdultSwim.com, and garnered over two million downloads. — Maybe not a walnut exactly, but like one of those dolls that’s made from women’s nylons and stuffed with cotton.
 Forget it, it’s not important.

 FOLLOW SUPEREGO ON TWITTER.